kurdin/console-remote/README.md

 $ npm install console-remote-client
 ```

-2) In your node apps.js, use `require` to include module and connect to remote server:
+2) In your node.js app, use `require` to include module and connect to remote server:

 ```
 var consolere = require('console-remote-client').connect('console.re','80','YOUR-CHANNEL-NAME');